How to Teach Large Multimodal Models New Skills: Acknowledgment

 \section{Acknowledgment}

 This work is supported in part by ONR award N00014-23-1-2383, and U.S.~DARPA ECOLE Program No.~\#HR00112390060.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, ONR, or the U.S. Government.
+We used GPUs at NCSA Delta through allocation CIS230397 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants 2138259, 2138286, 2138307, 2137603, and 2138296.

 \addtocontents{toc}{ }